Freelunch-AI/docs/design_notes.md

     ## :8ball: __Overview__

-    __*Lean Engineering* is an open source project idea that aims to build ENgineering Foundation Models via a heavy data-centric approach.
+    __*AgentPool* is an open source project idea that aims to build ENgineering Foundation Models via a heavy data-centric approach.
 We aim to formalize and strcture engineering knowledge to make it easier to LLMs digest.
 This approach has showed to be succesfull in the "Textbooks is all you need" paper.__

     A formal database of engineering methods that is way better than raw data from the internet, because it provides consistent structure that guides engineering work out-of-the-box.
 Normal LLMs have to infer this structure from the data which is pretty hard (because of incosistent materials and lack of connection between related topics), that's one reson why they end up not being so good at science/enginering for example.